> A.L. Lloyd > Songs > The Bonny Bunch of Roses

 Conversing with young Bonaparte concerning the bonny bunch of roses-o.

-Now up spoke bold Napoleon as he took his mother by the hand,
+Then up spoke bold Napoleon as he took his mother by the hand,

-“Mother, pray have patience until I’m able to command.
+“Now, mother, pray have patience until I’m able to command.

-In spite of all the universe I will gain the bonny bunch of roses-o.”
+In spite of all the universe, I will gain the bonny bunch of roses-o.

-“Now when you saw Great Bonaparte, you fell upon your bending knee
+“Now when you saw great Bonaparte you fell upon your bending knee.

-“He took three hundred thousand men, likewise kings to join his throng.
+“He took three hundred thousand men likewise kings to join his throng.

-All Moscow was a-blazing, then he lost his bonny bunch of roses-o.“
+All Moscow was a-blazing; then he lost his bonny bunch of roses-o.”

-England, Ireland and Scotland, their unity has ne’er been broke.
+England, Ireland and Scotland their unity has ne’er been broke.

 And you’ll soon follow after, so beware of the bonny bunch of roses-o.”

-“Oh mother, adieu for ever, now I am on my dying bed.
+“O mother, adieu for ever, now I am on my dying bed.

 And while our bones do moulder and the weeping willows o’er us grow,